simon-0215/UNO-Flip-3D/README.md

-docs - Documentation for the project, including requirements, design specifications, and user manuals. refs - Reference materials used for the project, such as official UNO Flip game rules, research on card game mechanics, and design inspirations. src - Source code for the project, including the core game logic, user interface components, and multiplayer modules. test - Test cases to validate the game mechanics, user interactions, and edge cases (e.g., special card actions and game end conditions).
+docs - Documentation for the project, including requirements, design specifications, and user manuals. refs - Reference materials used for the project, such as official UNO Flip game rules, research on card game mechanics, and design inspirations.
+NOTICE:
+UnoFlip FOLDER - Source code for the project, including the core game logic, user interface components, multiplayer modules AND testing files.

+Date of project end: April 2, 2025